-Lavender blooms with purple veins bunched along lengthy, upright wands.
+Lavender blooms with purple veins, bunch along lengthy, upright wands.
 Braveheart blooms and blooms, and then blooms some more.
 Flowers late spring, summer, and fall.
-Plants are upright growing and bushy to 3-4 feet tall.
+Plants are upright growing and bushy, reach 3-4 feet tall.

 Will bloom the first year when started early.
 Braveheart Zebra Hollyhock will bloom the first year when not started early.
 Biennial, from a summer sowing, grown as an annual from spring sowing.
 Self-sows.
 Winter hardy to zone 3.
 British photographer and gardener Valerie Finnis selected Braveheart from a chance seedling found in Sir David Scott's garden.

 Organically grown.
 Bibor Felho zebra hollyock is a tough, free-flowering plant that produces purple hibiscus-like flowers veined in deep plum.
 Blooms all summer and flowers are excellent for cutting.
 Growth to 3-4 feet tall; a striking plant for borders or backgrounds.
 Bibor Felho translates as "Purple Haze."
 A first year flowering biennial, or short-lived perennial that will usually self-sow.
 Winter hardy to zone 3.

 ZEBRINA Zebra Hollyhock